 What special exercises should I do?
 Can I do Nourishing Kidneys as my problem is in the kidneys?
 Can I do the exercise for one hour?

 You can do any chi kung exercise.
 The onus is on energy flow.
 It is the energy flow that overcome your health problems, not the exercise itself.
-Just like it is your case flow that satisfy your economic needs, not the job you do.
+It is just like your cash flow that satisfies your economic needs; it is not the job you do.
 But you need to do the job to generate a cash flow.
 Similarly, you need to perform a chi kung exercise to generate an energy flow.

 If there is no energy flow, you are not practicing chi kung; you are only practicing gentle physical exercise though the exercises you perform are chi kung techniques.
 More than 80% of chi kung practitioners today all over the world, including instructors, are in this situation, and they are unaware of it.
 This is the reason why they do not derive chi kung benefits, including overcoming health problems.